 Immediately above the forest zone is the heath, where rainfall is around 1300mm per year.
 Grasses now dominate the mountain slopes, picked out here and there with some splendid wild flowers.
 Among them are the yellow-flowered Protea kilimandscharica.
 There is also a flower that many readers will recognise instantly – the back-garden favourite Kniphofia thomsonii, better known to most as the red-hot poker.

 Climb ever further and you’ll soon reach the imperceptible boundary of the moorland zone.
 This zone tends to have clearer skies but an even cooler climate.
 Furthermore, average per annum precipitation is now down to 525mm.

 The cooler conditions mean that the flora on Kilimanjaro is less abundant.
 And it’s also less varied.
 But it’s still impressive.
 The most distinctive plant in this area, indeed, on the entire mountain, is the senecio, or giant or tree groundsel.
 Groundsels tend to favour the damper, more sheltered parts of the mountain.
 It’s for this reason that you’ll see them in abundance near the Barranco Campsite.
 But they appear in many smaller valleys and ravines all round the mountain, and particularly on the southern slopes.

 Sharing roughly the same kind of environment is the strange lobelia deckenii.
 This is another endemic species.
 By the way, it bears no resemblance to the lobelias in your hanging baskets back home.

 Alpine desert (4000m-5000m)

 They also have to put up with both inordinate cold and intense sun, usually in the same day.
-Up to about 4700m you’ll also find the Asteraceae, a bright yellow daisy-like flower and the most cheerful-looking organism at this height.
+Yet survive they do.
+For up to about 4700m you’ll also find the Asteraceae, a bright yellow daisy-like flower and the most cheerful-looking organism at this height.